greenelab/vae_pancancer/simulation_results.md

 This is likely because the simulation procedure assumes linear relationships among samples, and relatively low cross correlational structure across genes.
 Therefore, this simulation may not adequately represent the complexity of real data.
 NMF also performs well, particularly in solutions with high noise injection.
-Other algorithms can perform LSA, but Tybalt and ADAGE shines when asked to find the "essence" of the difference between sample groups.
+Other algorithms can perform LSA, but Tybalt and ADAGE shine when asked to find the "essence" of the difference between sample groups.